Using your baby’s information in the National Neonatal Audit Programme

-Right of access: We can let you know which categories of data we collect but you will need to contact your unit directly for a copy of the information as we can’t identify individuals from the data we receive.
+- Right of access: The personal data we hold about you is provided by your unit.
+We can let you know which categories of data we collect but you will need to contact your unit directly for a copy of the information as they are data controllers of your patient record.

-Right to restriction (only store your personal data and undertake no further processing): This only applies in certain circumstances.
-Any requests for restriction of processing should be sent to your trust or health board and they will inform us where applicable.
+- Right to restriction: Any requests for restriction of processing should be sent to your Trust and they will inform us where applicable.